darkhat123/Industrial-Control-Systems-Portfolio/Siemens TIA Portal/Ladder logic/Safety_and_fault_complaint_conveyor_sorting_system.md

 # Introduction
 This project focuses on demonstrating a safety and fault aware state machine used to control a conveyor belt sorting system, this utilises safety and fault interlocks to prevent the machine from running when the safetycircuit is breached, or a fault occurs in any stage of the state machine.
 The safety interlock and fault active combine to determine the machine being in the ready state, human interaction determines whether the machine moves into automatic mode, this automatic mode, is fed to the system permissive bit to ensure that no stages of the machine are active if any of the underlying conditions are breached.
 ## Inputs

+### Safety Variables
+-Guard door feedback, physically wired nc meaning a healthy unopened door allows power to flow to the input, BOOL,NO contact
+- Global Estop not pressed, wired NC also - BOOL,NO contact
+- Safety Sensor Feedback, wired NC - BOOL, NO contact
+- Safetyresetbutton, logical no used to detect press of button, BOOL, NO contctact
+- Seftyresetbit, logical bit used to represent whether button was pressed and released each scan cycle, true until released, once false the action can be triggered again, prevents the machine bypassing safetyreset, BOOL
+- Safetycircuit, the bit uses to represent whether all safety requirements have been met, calculated an an output of the condistions and then passed back as input to latch the safetycircuit so long as all conditions stay met, BOOL, COIL and NO contact

+ ### Fault Variables
+ - Pusherextfault, the pusher has been in the extending phase and has detected a fault with the extension process, the output is set using a SET bit to ensure the fault is active till an operator clears it, this is then fed in to a faultactive variable which waits for any of the faults to become active before transitioning into the faultactive state, any number can be on and the same effect is had, the burden of ensuring faults are cleared are passed to the human operator
+ - pusherretfault, same as pusher but detects an issue during the retracting stage
+ - conveyorfault, detects any errors in the delivery of the box to the sensor and flings an error to check the conveyor for blockages or for issues with the motor
+ - fault_reset_pb, this button waits for the operator to press to reset the fault, this sends a trigger to the p trig fucntion block which one shot resets the faults until released and pressed again
+ - fault_reset_bit, this is used to remember whether the button has been released between scan cycles
+ - fault_active, this bit uses the set logic used in any of the fault detection logic to determine whether there is an active fault, this is latched on the condition all faults remain inactive, any occur and this will become
 - Startbutton
 - Stopbutton
 - Safetycircuit